-We also find that $e_*$ and the downward-sloping demand property (specifically, the aggregate correlation coefficient between price and quantity, as described above) are closely related; see Figure~\ref{fig:uci_e_dsd} in the online appendix.
-The subjects' $e_*$ tend to be large when their choices do not respond to price changes, indicating larger deviations from SEU.
-This is particularly true when the subjects are choosing allocations that are close to the 45-degree line in order to hedge against uncertainty.
-On the contrary, CCEI can be (close to) one even when choices are not responding to price changes (Figure~\ref{fig:uci_ccei_dsd}).
-The connection between $e_*$ and downward sloping demand (and the disconnection with CCEI) is natural.
-Compliance with SEU requires a certain kind of downward-sloping demand property.
-Our subjects largely display quantity-price responses that go in the direction predicted by SEU, but not to the degree that the theory demands.

 Table~\ref{table:uci_distance} also shows that the data is not much closer to MEU than to SEU.
 The MEU model has little added explanatory power beyond SEU.
 In other words, the way in which subjects' choices deviate from SEU is not captured by the MEU model.
-In MEU, agents' beliefs can depend on choices, as in the perturbation of the SEU model behind our calculaiton of $e_*$.
+In MEU, agents' beliefs can depend on choices, as in the perturbation of the SEU model behind our calculation of $e_*$.
 However, in MEU, the dependency is specific: beliefs are chosen so as to minimize expected utility.
-Our finding suggests that subjects' beliefs may depend on choices, but not determined pessimistically.
-Therefore, the MEU model cannot explain the subjects' choices better than SEU; the needed size of perturbation for MEU is not much lower than that of SEU.
+Our finding suggests that subjects' beliefs may depend on choices, but are not determined pessimistically.
+Therefore, the MEU model cannot explain the subjects' choices better than SEU; the size of perturbation required for MEU is not much lower than that for SEU.